microsoft/Azure-Edge-Solutions-Lab/README.md

 # Integrating with GitHub
+1. Follow the [QuickStart](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-gitops-flux2) to configure your ARC enabled AKS cluster with GitHub using Flux.

+Remember to have the Kubernetes default namespace identified in your deployment yaml.

 # Deploy AI Workload
 # Validate E2E Solution Working
 ### go to VCL and see inferencing results